SamCsquared/Deskmini-H470-OpenCore-EFI/README.md

 # Deskmini-H470-Opencore-EFI
-This is an efi boot sample file for deskmini h470 on opencore 7.3 Hackintosh is highly hardware dependent so you might need to change your config
+This is an efi boot sample file for deskmini h470 on opencore 7.3.
+Hackintosh is highly hardware dependent so you might need to change your config.plist.

 | Harware  |   My Setup |  comment |
 |----------|-------------|------|